clutchnoob/echo_multiagent/README.md

 ### Quick Start

-The fastest way to see ECHO in action is to run the Jupyter notebook:
+The fastest way to see the data generation pipeline in action is to run the Jupyter notebook:

 ```bash
 cd data_generation
 jupyter notebook pipeline_demo.ipynb
 ```

-This notebook demonstrates the complete pipeline with visualizations and detailed explanations.
+This notebook demonstrates the complete data generation process with visualizations and detailed explanations of how synthetic organizational data and labels are created.

 ### Command-Line Usage